alihusayni/tll-next/content/resources/blog/an-ultimate-guide-to-apply-for-the-b2-visa-by-yourself.md

 * If you have a Social Security number or U.S. Taxpayer ID.
 * Your employment and travel history
 * Your family members simple biographical information
 * A recent photo (digital format).
 Your photo should comply with U.S. government standards.
-Read the guideline[here](https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/photos.html).
+Read the guideline [here](https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/photos.html).
 The U.S. Bureau of Consular Affairs has published an exemplar as a detailed step-by-step guide for how to fill out Form DS-160.
-You can download the PDF file by clicking[here](https://www.tuanlelaw.com/wp-content/uploads/doc/DS-160-Example_11012019.pdf).
+You can download the PDF file by clicking [here](https://www.tuanlelaw.com/wp-content/uploads/doc/DS-160-Example_11012019.pdf).
 If you still need help with this form, we are here for you.
-Contact us at[(714) 877 5840](tel:+1-714-877-5840).
+Contact us at [(714) 877 5840](tel:+1-714-877-5840).
 ### Step 2: Pay the Fees
 Although filling out Form DS-160 is free, you have to pay the B2 visa application fee.
 As mentioned earlier, it is $160.
 You should also pay the visa issuance fees if required.
 ### Step 3: Schedule the B2 Visa Interview